mohammadaliawan/ls-prep/notes/flow_control_ruby.md

 ## What is the return value of an if expression?

-The result value of an if expression is the last value executed in the expression.
+Returns the evaluated result of the branch whose condition evaluates to true, or nil if there is no such branch

 ## How is modifier if and unless written?